RocketChat/docs-old/getting-support/legacy-support.md

-_Tickets created by email are automatically assigned as "Medium" priority and will have the associated SLA’s according to the account information.
+_Tickets created by email are automatically assigned as "Medium" priority and will have the associated SLAÃÂ¢ÃÂÃÂs according to the account information.
 Customers entitled to paid support are recommended to raise tickets on the Support Portal._

 ### **Service Level Agreement (SLA)**